 Plank Variations

-Something else that makes planking so awesome is how many different variations you can try.
+Once you've mastered how to plank properly, something else that makes planking awesome is how many variations you can try.
 Other than a standard plank, here are a few other great variations to try out:

 Forearm Plank